The delightful folks at This Week in Retro.

 Return of the Borders

 "Return of the Borders" is the third and final volume in the "Borders" trilogy by Marco A. Breddin.
 Spanning the time from 1994 to 1997, the book covers the late stages of the Atari ST era, exploring the challenges and innovations during a period of intense technological advancements.
-It jumps right into the demoscene's progression towards professionalism amidst the dynamic shifts within the computer games industry, particularly as the Atari Jaguar and beautiful Falcon030 tried to find their place in an increasingly competitive market.
+It jumps right into the demoscene's progression towards professionalism amidst the shifts within the computer games industry, particularly as the Atari Jaguar and beautiful Falcon030 tried to find their place in an increasingly competitive market.

 Writer Breddin explores the era when Atari tried to make a comeback with the Jaguar console, positioning itself as a contender in the 64-bit console market.
 He describes how Atari's efforts resonated in the demoscene and among software houses, sparking a new wave of enthusiasm.
 I love the section on the Atari Falcon030 and how it describes how different programming teams utilized their 68000 expertise to adapt to the rapidly evolving games market.
 Notably, it describes the internal shifts and creative developments within companies like Eclipse Software and Blue Byte, which were influenced by former Atari ST developers.